Xero Alternatives Under £10/Month: 8 Options for UK Limited Companies (2026)

 - Voice commands (talk to your books while driving)

-- Receipt scanning with AI categorisation
+- Receipt scanning and AI categorisation

 - Built specifically for UK limited company directors